 PhD Graduate from University of Newcastle, Australia

-- A 4-year undergraduate degree from an accredited college or university that prepares a person for theological studies.
-The degree should include at least 30 semester hours that are related to the disciplines included in the MTS program, of which at least 12 semester hours correspond to the intended area of specialization.
-(For students planning to pursue the Old Testament specialization, 6 of the 12 semester hours corresponding to the intended area of specialization must be Hebrew language, and for students planning to pursue the New Testament specialization, 6 of the 12 semester hours corresponding to the intended area of specialization must be Greek language.)
+- A 4-year bachelor degree from an accredited college or university.
+The degree should include at least 30 semester hours in biblical and theological studies, of which at least 12 semester hours correspond to the intended area of specialization.
+(For students planning to pursue the Old Testament specialization, six of the 12 semester hours corresponding to the intended area of specialization must be Hebrew language, and for students planning to pursue the New Testament specialization, six of the 12 semester hours corresponding to the intended area of specialization must be Greek language.)